 Professor of educational leadership

-Director of the Midwest Equity Assistance Center
+Director, Midwest Equity Assistance Center

 Charles I. Rankin has extensive national and international experience in the area of school desegregation and multicultural education.